suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 The suit-authentication-wrapper MUST come before the suit-manifest element, regardless of canonical encoding of CBOR.

 A SUIT_Envelope that has not had authentication information added MUST still contain the suit-authentication-wrapper element, but the content MUST be a list containing only the SUIT_Digest.

+The algorithms used in SUIT_Authentication are defined by the profiles declared in {{I-D.moran-suit-mti}}.

 ## Manifest {#manifest-structure}